njsdias/ApacheSpark2-BigData/4-SparkExamplesAdvance/ColFilter.md

 - measure the similarity of theur ratings across all users who watached both

 - sort by movie, then by similarity strength

+To explain better how the Item-Based Collaborative Filtering can do, suposse you have three people: A, B, and C. The person A and B rated with 5 stars the movies X and Y and the person C rated with 5 stars only the movie Y. So, based in Item-Based Collaborative Filtering we can recommend the movie X to the person C that unknowns the existence of this movie.
+This recommendation is based in the fact the people A and B rated the movies X and Y in the same way and the probability the person C likes the movie X is high, because the movies X and Y are very well connected.

+So, we need to build a strategy to implement the Item-Based Collaborative Filtering algorithm:

+- Map input ratings to (userID, (moviesId, rating))

+- Find every movie pair rated by the same user

+  - This can be done with a "self-join" operation

+  - At this point we have (userID, ((moviesId1, rating1), (moviesId2, rating2))

+- Filter out duplicate pairs

+- Make the ovie pairs the key

+  - map to (userID, ((moviesId1, rating1), (moviesId2, rating2))

+- groupByKey() to get every rating pair found each movie pair

+- Compute similarity between ratings for each movie in the pair

+- Sort, save and display resutls